dgnerlab/unbreakable-user-permalink/README.md

 <br />

 # Learn more
 For logged in users, preloading is almost impossible because cached pages are difficult to preserve.
-However, if you use the two plugins below with Unbreakable User Permalink, you can also preload the cache of the logged in user.
+However, if you use the two plugins(Author: WP Rocket Support Team) below with Unbreakable User Permalink, you can also preload the cache of the logged in user.

 > Caution!
 It is only recommended for professionals who can directly view the generated page Cache file.

-* <a href="https://github.com/wp-media/wp-rocket-helpers/tree/master/cache/wp-rocket-cache-common-cache-loggedin">Common Cache for Logged in Users</a> Author: WP Rocket Support Team
+* <a href="https://github.com/wp-media/wp-rocket-helpers/tree/master/cache/wp-rocket-cache-common-cache-loggedin">Common Cache for Logged in Users</a>
-* <a href="https://github.com/wp-media/wp-rocket-helpers/tree/master/cache/wp-rocket-no-cache-for-admins">No Cache for Admin</a> Author: WP Rocket Support Team
+* <a href="https://github.com/wp-media/wp-rocket-helpers/tree/master/cache/wp-rocket-no-cache-for-admins">No Cache for Admin</a>

 ```
 dadad